mvolkmann/blog/src/neovim.md

 #### Files Section

+This section contains two tabs, "Files" and "Submodules".
-The "Files" section lists all the modified files.
+The "Files" tab lists all the modified files.

 - To see diffs for a file on the right side, select the file.
   For a side-by-side diff: